 Potential Impact of Texas v.
 U.S. Decision on Key Provisions of the Affordable Care Act

 On December 14, 2018, a federal trial court judge ruled that the entire Affordable Care Act’s (ACA) individual mandate is unconstitutional and that the entire law should be struck down as a result.
 While the trial court’s ruling is likely not the last word on the ACA’s constitutionality, this brief considers the complex and far-reaching impact were the entire law ultimately held to be invalid.

 The case – brought by a number of Republican state attorneys general (AGs) and other plaintiffs – centers on the argument that the law’s individual mandate is unconstitutional after Congress zeroed out the penalty associated with it in the tax bill in late 2017.
 The plaintiffs argue that the rest of the ACA is not severable from the mandate and should therefore be invalidated.
-The Trump administration now agrees with the trial court’s reasoning that the entire law should be judged unconstitutional, but argues that only the ACA’s pre-existing condition protections are inseparable from the mandate and should be overturned, while the rest of the law should stand.
+The Trump administration now agrees with the trial court’s reasoning that the entire law should be judged unconstitutional, but previously argued that only the ACA’s pre-existing condition protections are inseparable from the mandate and should be overturned, while the rest of the law should stand.
 A number of Democratic state AGs are defending the ACA as interveners in the case, arguing in part that Congress intended to keep the ACA in place when it set the individual mandate penalty to zero while leaving the rest of the law intact.
 The Trump administration has indicated that it intends to continue enforcing the ACA pending an expected appeal of the decision.